 Lunchtime - School Meals

-A lunch is provided for all Reception and Key Stage One children free of charge.
+A lunch is provided for all Reception and Key Stage One children free of charge but parents are still required to select the meal option via ParentPay for their child.

 Ordering and paying for lunch